AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/upgrade-to-v10-dhl-schema-to-continue-using-dhl-as-a-carrier.md

 ---
 title: Upgrade to v10 DHL schema to continue offering DHL shipping
-labels: patch,troubleshooting,Magento,Adobe Commerce,cloud infrastructure,on-premises,DHL,v10 schema,2.3.7, 2.4.0, 2.4.1, 2.4.2, 2.4.3, 2.4.3-p2, 2.4.3-p3, 2.4.4
+labels: patch,troubleshooting,Magento,Adobe Commerce,cloud infrastructure,on-premises,DHL,v10 schema,upgrade,deprecation,v6 schema,2.3.7,2.4.0,2.4.1,2.4.2,2.4.3,2.4.3-p2,2.4.3-p3,2.4.4

-description: "This article provides a solution to allow merchants to continue offering DHL shipping after the DHL schema 6.2 gets deprecated by upgrading to schema 10.0 or by applying the AC-3023 patch."
+description: This article provides a solution to allow merchants to continue offering DHL shipping after the DHL schema 6.2 gets deprecated in December 2022, by upgrading to schema 10.0 or by applying the AC-3023 patch.
 ---

 # Upgrade to version 10.0 DHL schema to continue offering DHL shipping